-RCA-type plugs (also known as phono plugs) and jacks are often used in home stereo and video equipment and in many other applications (Figure D).
-They are unbalanced and electrically identical to a 1/4" TS phone plug or jack.
-See Figure C. Connect the signal to the center post and the ground (earth) or shield to the surrounding "basket."
+RCA-type plugs (also known as phono plugs) and jacks are often used in home stereo and video equipment and in many other applications.
+RCA plugs are unbalanced.
+Connect the signal to the center post and the ground (earth) or shield to the surrounding "basket."
+Be sure the cables are wired per AES (Audio Engineering Society) standards: